Paying Back and Fees for Custodians

-Serving as a custodian under Arizona's Uniform Transfers to Minors Act is a responsibility that can involve real costs.
-This statute ensures custodians are not left paying out of pocket.
-Reasonable expenses incurred while managing custodial property are reimbursable directly from the property itself.
+Serving as a custodian under the UTMA is a responsibility that can involve real costs.
+This statute makes sure custodians are not left paying out of pocket.
+The custodial property itself covers reasonable expenses.

 A custodian is entitled to reimbursement from custodial property for reasonable expenses incurred in the performance of the custodian's duties.

-A.R.S. § 14-7665(A)Compensation works a little differently.
-A custodian may elect to charge a reasonable fee for services performed during any calendar year, but this election is noncumulative.
-That means a custodian who skips a year cannot go back and collect fees retroactively.
-There is also one clear restriction: a person who transferred property to themselves as custodian under section 14-7654 cannot charge compensation.
-This prevents someone from gifting assets to a minor, appointing themselves custodian, and then billing the account.
+There is also one clear restriction.
+A person who transferred property to themselves as custodian under section 14-7654 cannot charge fees.
+This prevents someone from gifting assets to a minor, naming themselves custodian, and then billing the account.

 When a Bond May Be Required

-Unlike many fiduciary roles, a custodian under this statute does not need to post a bond as a default requirement.
-The only exception arises if a court specifically orders a bond during a removal proceeding under section 14-7668.
-This keeps the process simple and accessible for family members who step into the custodian role without involving attorneys or courts.
+Unlike many fiduciary roles, a custodian does not need to post a bond by default.
+A court only requires a bond during a removal proceeding under section 14-7668.
+This keeps the process simple for family members who step into the role.

 Except for a person who is a transferor pursuant to section 14-7654, a custodian has a noncumulative election during each calendar year to charge reasonable compensation for services performed during that year.

-A.R.S. § 14-7665(B)For families setting up custodial accounts, understanding these rules helps set expectations.
-The custodian is a caretaker, not a volunteer, but the law draws clear lines around what constitutes fair compensation.
+A.R.S. § 14-7665(B)For families setting up custodial accounts, these rules help set expectations.
+The custodian is a caretaker, not a volunteer.
+But the law draws clear lines around what counts as fair pay.